Bundesliga: Global

 The Bundesliga is broadcast on TV in over 200 countries.
 ESPN has held rights in the United States since the beginning of the 2020–21 season.
 4 matches per season are reserved for linear television with the rest appearing on ESPN+.
-In Canada, broadcast rights were sub-licensed to Sportsnet and Sportsnet World.
+In Canada, the Bundesliga is broadcast live on DAZN.

 In the United Kingdom and in Ireland, the Bundesliga is broadcast live on Sky Sports.
-In Spain, the Bundesliga is broadcast live on Movistar+.
+Also in the United Kingdom, the BBC have the rights to broadcast one match a week from August 2025 until 2027.
+In Spain, the Bundesliga is broadcast live on DAZN.

+In Indonesia, Bundesliga is aired on MNC Group's television channels, pay TV, and OTT in the 2024–25 season while it was currently unavailable on beIN Sports Asia in the country since the previous season.
+In the 2025–26 season, the broadcasting rights contract is extended.
+In Vietnam, Bundesliga is aired on TV360 from 2025–26 season.

+Taiwan's ELTA TV are expecting to aired Bundesliga for the 2024–25 season, marked the first time Bundesliga returned to Taiwanese television since the 2020–21 season.

-In 2015, digital TV operator StarTimes acquired exclusive television rights for Sub-Saharan Africa for five years starting from 2015 to 2016 season.
+In 2015, digital TV operator StarTimes acquired exclusive television rights for Sub-Saharan Africa for five years starting from 2015–16 season.

+In August 2025, MBC Group signed a three-year deal to broadcast all Bundesliga games on Shahid and three matches a week on free-to-air (FTA) channel MBC Action across the MENA.
+That same month, English YouTuber Mark Goldbridge secured rights to stream the 2025–26 season on his channel "That's Football", alongside another YouTube channel "The Overlap", while the BBC, Sky Sports, Amazon Prime Video, and Bundesliga's official YouTube channel also acquired UK and Ireland broadcast rights.

 Champions

-In total, 43 clubs have won the German championship, including titles won before the Bundesliga's inception and those in the East German Oberliga.
-The record champions are Bayern Munich with 31 titles, ahead of BFC Dynamo with 10 (all in the DDR-Oberliga) and 1.
-FC Nürnberg with 9.
+In total, 13 clubs have won the bundesliga, not including the former German championship titles won before the Bundesliga's inception and those in the East German Oberliga.
+The record champions are Bayern Munich with 33 titles.

+List of champions

 Performance by club

 Clubs in bold currently play in the top division.
+The German championship winners and DDR-Oberliga winners are not included in table below.

 Honours

-In 2004, the honour of "Verdiente Meistervereine" (roughly "distinguished champion clubs") was introduced, following a custom first practised in Italy to recognise sides that have won three or more championships since 1963 by the display of gold stars on their team badges and jerseys.
+In 2004, the honour of "Verdiente Meistervereine" (roughly "distinguished champion clubs") was introduced, following a custom first practised in Italy to recognize sides that have won three or more championships since 1963 by the display of gold stars on their team badges and jerseys.
 Each country's usage is unique, with the following rules applying in Germany: